 As a composer and songwriter, Ivan’s music has been performed on five continents in over 25 countries.
 He is a multi-award winning recipient of the Percussive Arts Society’s International Composition Contest and has over 70 compositions and songs to his name.
 Most recently, he was the featured composer on American Public Media’s Performance Today.

 An active educator, Ivan currently serves as Lecturer in Percussion at University of Texas at Austin.
 He is also co-director of the Eastman Percussion Festival, a biennial summer festival hosted by Eastman School of Music.
 He is an artist and clinician for Innovative Percussion, Black Swamp Percussion, Zildjian Cymbals, Evans Drumheads, Pearl / Adams, Meinl, and Beetle Percussion.

-Ivan is well-known for his work as a drummer and composer with Break of Reality, an international touring cello and percussion quartet.
-As a founding member of the ensemble, Ivan has headlined concerts across North America, South America, and Asia and was named a music ambassador by the U.S. State Department during the Obama administration.
-His work with Break of Reality has been heard on PBS, Huffington Post, Yahoo Music and is on regular rotation on NPR.
+Ivan is also well-known for his work as a drummer with Break of Reality, an international touring cello rock quartet.
+Break of Reality has released five studio albums and has been featured on PBS, Huffington Post, Yahoo Music and is on regular rotation on National Public Radio.

 Ivan’s work spans various media including storytelling, poetry, and film scoring.
-He recently authored Space Junk, a children’s story accompanied by music, with an illustrated book set to release in 2018.
-His collection of online writings are regularly circulated throughout the arts community, including “My Pretend Music School”, a blog post that sparked debate about music school curriculum and has become required reading for collegiate courses around the U.S.
+His collection of online writings are regularly circulated throughout the arts community, including “My Pretend Music School”, a blog post that has sparked debate about music school curriculum and has become required reading for collegiate courses around the U.S.